fogata/level/README.md

 - Execute local( is more fast)

  ✨Run with docker ✨
+Open project in visual studio IDE and select docker to start the project.

+✨Run local ✨
+Open project in visual studio IDE and select level to start the project.

 If you dont have a SQL installed at docker, get one with this command:
 - docker pull mcr.microsoft.com/mssql/server:latest